Alvarez-J1/WeatherFit/README.md

-# WTWR (What To Wear Right Now) — Frontend
+# WeatherFit — Frontend

 ## Description

-WTWR is a weather-based clothing recommendation application.
+WeatherFit is a weather-based clothing recommendation application.
 It displays the user's current location, date, and temperature, and suggests appropriate clothing items based on current weather conditions.

 ## Technologies Used